At Yogi Counseling, We Specialize in:

 This phase-based approach honors the body’s wisdom, supports your unique nervous system, and respects the nonlinear nature of healing.

-• Grief and bereavement can be deeply traumatic and its severity can often go unacknowledged in mental health spaces.
+Grief and bereavement can be deeply traumatic and its severity can often go unacknowledged in mental health spaces.
+Grief can also overlap with PTSD as it is deeply painful and sometimes avoided, causing cyclic triggers of the loss that sustain suffering.

 • Religious abuse and spiritual betrayal can shatter identity, dignity, and purpose - sometimes costing individuals their communities, sense of self, and safety.
 We work with individuals who are deconstructing or recovering from fundamentalist religions, spiritual cults, or authoritarian belief systems, helping them reclaim their sense of truth and agency.